-Any nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code is not eligible for a grant from the National Indian Country Clearinghouse on Sexual Assault.
+Any nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code is not eligible for a grant.

 Cost Sharing or Match Requirement

 This program has no match or cost sharing requirement.